 Step 1 — MFA on email, tax software, and remote access

 Enable MFA on Microsoft 365 or Google Workspace, on Lacerte, Drake, UltraTax, ProSeries, or CCH Axcess admin accounts, and on every RDP, VPN, and RMM path.
-The cheapest move, and it materially lowers premium.
+This is usually one of the cheapest control moves and one of the most important underwriting answers.

 Step 2 — MDR plus ITDR